-Independent Playtime Lengths: The amount of time you can expect your child to play alone each day
+Find out how long independent playtime should be for your little one.
+The amount of time you can expect your child to play alone each day during independent playtime.

 - 5-10 minutes once or twice a day for the young newborn (my own personal addition)

-- 10-20 minutes twice a day for first few months
+- 10-20 minutes twice a day for the first few months

 - 15-30 minutes twice a day for the independent sitter